pholguinc/nest-hexa-services/README.md

 # nest-hexa-services

-This package is designed to automate the process of creating and configuring architectures for your NestJS backend, tomando base del paquete de [hexa-mod](https://www.npmjs.com/package/hexa-mod).
+This package is designed to automate the process of creating and configuring architectures for your NestJS backend, based on the [hexa-mod](https://www.npmjs.com/package/hexa-mod) package.

 It consists of 2 parts that define whether the project will be Monolithic or Microservice.
 In turn, it is divided into 2 parts, which are the following: